AtticusDotOne/Documentation/Vision.md

 In the next table over, Charlie and David are slowly sipping their espresso macchiatos making sure their pinky fingers don't stick out.

 "Why did the payment not show up?"
-David asks?
+David asks.

 "I don't know.
 She's been on time every month.
 I don't know what to do."
 Charlie answers.